SkyWorld117/DianoiaML.jl/README.md

 ### Update log
 **Update 0.1.1 - 12.05.2020**
 - Add tanh as an activation function
-- Add model management in tools and can save and models
+- Add model management in tools and can save and load models
 - Improve the syntax slightly
 - This would be the last Python version of this framework.
 I am re-programming this project in Julia.